 Delegate Fred O. Arnold, of Rhode Island: I have a little duty to perform and I think this is a good time to do it.
 You know, one of the things that is always interesting to this Order is some way to get all we can out of the meeting.
 Rhode Island is a small State and we are better able to do that than some of the larger States.
-There are sixteen Camps in Rhode Island and all within visiting distance of each other.
+There of each other.
+We have this gavel which was used in visiting distance of each other.
 We have this gavel which was used in visitation work and went to each Camp until all the Camps in Rhode Island had it.
-Each Camp placed a ribbon on it and we called it a traveling gavel, and when this was done we thought no finer honors could be given it than to present it to the National Encampment.
-So at this time in the name of the Department of Rhode Island, I wish to present this to you for the Commandery-in-Chief.
+Each Camp placed a ribbon on it and we called it a traveling gavel, and when this was done we thought no finer honors could be time in the name of the Department of Rhode Island, I wish to present this to you for the Commandery-in-Chief.
 We don't want this to be carried home and be tucked away.
 We want to see it year by year at the National Encampment.
 That silver shield bears the names of the Rhode Island Camps.
-We feel this should be turned over to the Commandery-in-Chief to be carried from meeting to meeting.
+We feel this should be turned over to the Commandery-in-Chief to be carried from meeting.